8 Best Campgrounds in Kelowna, BC

 After more than 30 years of operating an orchard, the family owners of Farming Karma RV Park expanded operations to include hospitality and beverage production.
-This RV park – 11 kilometers east of downtown – is not only a place where you stay overnight.
+This RV park—11 kilometers east of downtown—is not only a place where you stay overnight.
 It's also an inspired tourist attraction that enables you to see, feel, and taste Kelowna life in the countryside.
-Just up the road is access to wilderness trails at Black Mountain Regional Park.
+Just up the road is access to wilderness trails at Sntsk'il'ntən Regional Park (also known as Black Mountain Regional Park).

 There is no charge for Wi-Fi, and each campsite has a picnic table.
 Shared washrooms with hot showers are included.
 Pets are not only welcome but have their own fenced park to romp around.
-You will also love the deluxe "Dog Wash and Dry Station" on-site.
+You will also love the deluxe "Dog Wash and Dry Station" on-site, which is complimentary for guests.
 For the protection of quail families and other birdlife in the campground, pets should be leashed at all times outside the dog enclosure.

 Other unique amenities include a three-hole disc golf course in the cherry orchard where you can sample the fresh crop in season.
 Take a seat at the Farming Karma tasting bar to savor the flavor of non-alcoholic cherry, berry, apple, and peach sodas.
 Campers can also complete a self-guided tour of the soda production facility.

 Address: 1160 McKenzie Road, Kelowna, British Columbia